Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments

 \subsection{System Framework}

 We consider a charging station system (see Fig.~\ref{fig:system_model}) in cold environments, where a station operator can simultaneously control both the charging and heating power of all available EVs in real time via bidirectional communication.
-Within this paradigm, the station operator aims to coordinate both EV battery charging and heating dynamics, which are coupled in nature.
+Within this paradigm, the station operator aims to coordinate both EV battery charging and thermal dynamics, which are coupled in nature.
 The charging station operates with local photovoltaic (PV) generation.
 Each time, when the self-generated PV power is insufficient to meet the power consumption of the entire system, the operator must purchase additional power from the grid, which incurs a cost.
-The goal of the station operator is to design effective online control policies that work well in cold environments, with the aim of minimizing the system cost.
+The goal of the station operator is to design effective coordinated EV battery charging and heating control policies to satisfy charging demands in various cold environments with minimum system costs.

 One would anticipate that the determination of such a good policy is complicated by various uncertainties under coupled system dynamics.
 There are multiple sources of uncertainty: EV charging sessions (including EV arrival times, charging deadlines, charging demands, and initial values of battery temperature), local PV generation, the evolution of ambient temperature, and the price the system operator pays for the energy from the grid.
 Here, we don't assume any prior knowledge about the stochastic behaviors of these uncertainties.
 Thus, each time, the system operator delivers a decision based only on the system information observed up to the current time.
-Under the above challenging setting, we are interested in designing a good policy to provide online EV charging services with battery thermal management.
+Under the above challenging setting, we are interested in designing a good policy to provide EV battery charging and heating services in a coordinated manner.